System of Bodybuilding - Book Review and Video Book Review

 throughout the book.

-A few of the famous bodybuilders featured in this book include: Arnold
+A few of the famous bodybuilders of the past are featured in this book

-Schwarzenegger, Lou Ferrigno, Dr Franco Columbu, Frank Zane, Ray
+Schwarzenegger, Lou Ferrigno, Dr Franco Columbu, Frank Zane, Mike

 I highly recommend the Weider System of Bodybuilding.
 I